Topics Covered in this article

 While the term “securitization” is defined under each of these regulatory regimes, both regimes envisage securitization as a ring-fenced and bankruptcy-remote true sale of financial assets (or a pool of such assets) in return for immediate cash payment.
 Under the true sale mechanism, the assets move from the balance sheet of the originator to the balance sheet of a special purpose vehicle (“SPV“) or asset reconstruction company and are pooled, sub-divided, repackaged as tradeable securities backed by such pooled assets and sold to investors either as pass-through certificates (“PTCs“) or security receipts (“SRs“), which represent claims on incoming cash flows from such pooled assets.

 On 8th June 2020, RBI issued the Draft Framework for Securitization of Standard Assets for public comments.
 This draft Framework has brought about major changes in the regulatory framework governing securitization.
-This framework on one hand brings with itself a few new concepts to securitization and alters the existing framework on the other.
+This framework on one hand brings with it a few new concepts to securitization and alters the existing framework on the other.
 The capital requirements are aligned with that of the Basel Framework for securitization besides the minimum quantitative threshold.

 General requirements for securitization